WaveEngine/EvergineDocs/manual/basics/component_arch/components/behaviours.md

-# Behaviours
+# Behaviors
 ---

-The **Behaviors** are one kind of Component that allows you to do and action each Update cycle of the Application.
-A Behavior is associated with an Entity and all Behaviors in a scene are managed by **Behavior Manager**.
+**Behaviors** are a type of component that allows you to perform an action during each update cycle of the application.
+A behavior is associated with an entity, and all behaviors in a scene are managed by the **Behavior Manager**.

 ## Create a Behavior
-From Visual Studio you can create a c# class with the following template.
+From Visual Studio, you can create a C# class with the following template:

 ```csharp
 using Evergine.Framework;